-The initial four week public consultation on the application started on 30 May 2018.
+The initial four week public consultation on the application starts 01 May 2020.
 A further consultation will be undertaken by SEPA on any draft permit variation to operate the facility.
 The full determination process, including the next steps, is set out below.

 SEPA is the public body tasked with protecting and reporting on the state of the environment of Scotland.
 We do this by regulating activities that can cause pollution, by monitoring the quality of Scotland’s air, land and water and by working to enable those we regulate to comply with the legislation.